delcypher/z3/contrib/ci/README.md

 of the build.
 The `.travis.yml` declares a list of configuration with each configuration setting different environment variables.

+Note that the build scripts currently only support Z3 built with CMake.
+Support for building Z3 using the older Python/Makefile build system might be added in the future.

 ### Configuration variables

 * `ASAN_BUILD` - Do [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer) build (`0` or `1`)